steemit/steem/doc/devs/api-notes.md

 Publicly available API's
 ------------------------

-Some API's are public API's which are available to clients without login.
+Some API's are public APIs which are available to clients without login.
 These API's may be specified as follows in the configuration file:

     public-api = database_api login_api hello_api_api